mne-tools/mne-python/doc/tutorials/seven_stories_about_mne.rst

 methods.
 These are nothing but functions that are configured to take the data and the meta-data of the object as parameters.
 Sounds complicated, but it's actually simplifying your life as you will see below.
-Whether you consider Raw objects that describe continous data, Epochs objects describing segmented single trial data, or Evoked objects describing averaged data, all have in common that they share certain methods.
+Whether you consider Raw objects that describe continuous data, Epochs objects describing segmented single trial data, or Evoked objects describing averaged data, all have in common that they share certain methods.